Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Pooled Data

 \subsection{Numerical Simulations}

-We present numerical simulation results for the pooled data model given by \eqref{eq:noisy_pooled_data} (or equivalently \eqref{eq:tYtPsi_def}), in both the noiseless and noisy settings.
-We take $X_{ij}\stackrel{\iid}{\sim}\text{Bernoulli}(\alpha)$ for $i,j\in[n]\times[p]$, and the rows of the signal $B_{j,:} \stackrel{\iid}{\sim}\text{Categorical}(\pi)$ for $j\in[p]$, where $\pi$ is a vector of probabilities that sum to one.
-We use $\alpha=0.5$, since we find that the choice of $\alpha$ has very little effect on the performance of each algorithm.
-The rows of the initializer $\hB^0\in\mb{R}^{p\times2}$ are chosen i.i.d.~according to the same distribution $\pi$, independently of the signal.
-We set the signal dimension $p=500$ and vary the value of $n$ in our experiments.
-In all our plots, curves labeled `AMP' refers to the empirical performance of the matrix-AMP algorithm, and points labeled `SE' refers to the theoretical performance of the matrix-AMP algorithm, calculated from the state evolution parameters.

-In the noisy setting, we consider Gaussian noise, with $\Psi_{i,:}\stackrel{\iid}{\sim}\normal(0,p\sigma^2I_L)$ for $i\in[n]$.
-While it may seem unusual to add continuous noise to discrete observations, this still captures the essence of the noisy pooled data problem, and simplifies the implementation of our algorithm.
-Furthermore, since the noise standard deviation is of order $\sqrt{p}$, rounding the noise values to the nearest integer does not noticeably affect performance.
-This noisy model has been previously considered in \cite[Section 2.2., Example 3]{Sca17}.

-The matrix-AMP algorithm in \eqref{eq:GAMP} is implemented with $g_k=g_k^*$ and $f_k=f_k^*$, the optimal choices given by \eqref{eq:gk_opt_def} and \eqref{eq:fk_opt_def} respectively -- see Appendix \ref{sec:imp_details_pooled_data} for details of the implementation.
-The performance in all the plots is measured via the normalized correlation between the matrix-AMP estimate and the signal (see \eqref{eq:norm_corr}).
-Each point on the plots is obtained from 10 independent runs, where in each run, the matrix-AMP algorithm is executed for 10 iterations.
-We report the average and error bars at 1 standard deviation of the final iteration.
-In our implementation, in the final iteration of the matrix-AMP algorithm, we quantize the estimates of the signal $B$, e.g., a row estimate of $[0.9,0.1]$ would get quantized to $[1,0]$.

-We also compare the matrix-AMP algorithm with two popular methods for compressed sensing: iterative hard thresholding and convex programming.
+We compare the matrix-AMP algorithm with two popular methods for compressed sensing: iterative hard thresholding and convex programming.
 Due to the additional constraints in the pooled data problem, some work is required to extend these algorithms to pooled data.
-The algorithms are defined as follows.
+We first describe these algorithms, and then present numerical simulation results for the pooled data model given by \eqref{eq:noisy_pooled_data} (or equivalently \eqref{eq:tYtPsi_def}), in both the noiseless and noisy settings.
+Python code for all the simulations is available at \cite{CobCode24}.

 \paragraph{Optimization-based methods} We obtain these from the convex relaxation of the maximum a posteriori (MAP) estimator for pooled data.
 We assume that the categorical prior $\pi$ is known, i.e., the probability of each item belonging to category $l \in [L]$ is $\pi_l$.
 We first reformulate our variables to ones that are more suitable for optimization formulations.
 We define